Kaliningrad Oblast: Religion

-According to a 2012 survey, 34% of the population of Kaliningrad Oblast declared themselves to be "spiritual but not religious", 30.9% adhered to the Russian Orthodox Church, 22% were atheist and 11.1% followed other religions or did not answer the question, 1% were unaffiliated generic Christians, and 1% were Roman Catholic.
+According to a 2012 survey, 34% of the population of Kaliningrad Oblast declared themselves to be "spiritual but not religious", 30.9% adhered to the Russian Orthodox Church, 22% were atheist, and 11.1% followed other religions or did not answer the question, 1% were unaffiliated generic Christians, and 1% were Roman Catholic.

-Until 1945, the region was overwhelmingly Lutheran, with a small number of Catholics and Jews.
+Until 1945, the region was overwhelmingly Lutheran, with a small number of Roman Catholics and Jews.
 The state church of Prussia was dominant in the region.
 Although it had been both Reformed and Lutheran since 1817, there was an overwhelming Lutheran majority and very few Reformed adherents in East Prussia.

 Economy

-In 2020, the gross regional product of Kaliningrad Oblast was around €7.8 billion, or €7,800 per capita.
+In 2022, the gross regional domestic product of Kaliningrad Oblast was ₽738 billion or US$10.6 billion and around US$10,000 per capita.

 The existence of the oblast's ice-free port and proximity to the European Union are economic advantages.
 It also has the world's largest deposits of amber.
 The region has developed its tourism infrastructure and promotes attractions such as the Curonian Spit.

 To address the oblast's high rate of unemployment, in 1996 Russian authorities granted the oblast a special economic status that provided tax incentives intended to attract investors.
-The oblast's economy benefited substantially and in recent years experienced a boom.
-A US$45 million airport terminal has opened.
-The European Commission provides funds for business projects under its special program for the region.
-Both economic output and trade with the countries of the EU have increased.
+The oblast's economy benefited substantially and boomed.
+A US$45 million airport terminal was opened.
+The European Commission provided funds for business projects under its special program for the region.
+Both economic output and trade with the countries of the EU increased.

-According to official statistics, the gross regional product (GRP) in 2006 was 115 billion roubles.
-GRP per capita in 2007 was 155,669 roubles.